-School lands and their mineral resources, submerged and submersible lands underlying the state´s tidal and navigable waterways, unclaimed property held in trust, and the proceeds from escheated estates all contribute to the corpus of the fund.
+School lands and their mineral resources, submerged and submersible lands underlying the state´s tidal and navigable waterways, and unclaimed property held in trust all contribute to the corpus of the fund.

 The State Treasurer and the Oregon Investment Council invest the Common School Fund.
-In recent years, fund values have ranged from $600 million to nearly $1.5 billion, depending on market conditions.
+In recent years, fund values have ranged from $600 million to more than $2 billion, depending on market conditions.